 What does a bias audit measure under NYC LL144?

 A bias audit under NYC Local Law 144 measures disparate impact by calculating selection rates and impact ratios across race, ethnicity, and sex categories.
 For screening tools, it compares how often candidates in each group advance to the next stage.
 For scoring tools, it measures how often each group scores above the sample median.
-The standard benchmark is the four-fifths (80%) rule, where any group’s selection rate below 80% of the highest-performing group signals potential bias.
+The standard benchmark is the four-fifths (80%) rule.
 LL144 also requires intersectional analysis, testing across combinations of protected categories rather than aggregated groups.

 How much does an AI bias audit cost?

 Independent AI bias audits typically range from $20,000 to $75,000 depending on system scope, model count, data volume, and reporting depth [Fisher Phillips 2026].
-Single screening tools with limited data cost less.
-Multi-model systems requiring intersectional analysis across Colorado’s expanded protected category list cost more.
 Open-source tools like IBM AIF360 and Microsoft Fairlearn reduce internal testing costs but do not satisfy LL144’s independent auditor requirement.
 The hybrid approach, using open-source tools for continuous internal monitoring and engaging an external auditor for annual compliance audits, balances cost with legal coverage.

 How does the EU AI Act handle AI hiring bias?

 The EU AI Act classifies all AI systems used for recruitment, candidate evaluation, task allocation, and performance monitoring as high-risk under Annex III, Category 4 [EU AI Act, Regulation 2024/1689].
 Article 10(2)(f) requires providers to identify, detect, prevent, and mitigate harmful biases in training data.
 Providers must also maintain a continuous risk management system under Article 9 covering the full AI lifecycle.
-Penalties for non-compliance reach EUR 15 million or 3% of global annual turnover.
-The high-risk system obligations take effect August 2, 2026, though the Digital Omnibus package may extend the deadline.
+The high-risk system obligations take effect August 2, 2026.
+Penalties for provider/deployer obligation violations reach EUR 15 million or 3% of global annual turnover [Art.
+99(4)]; Article 5 prohibited-practice violations carry a higher cap of EUR 35 million or 7% [Art.
+99(3)].

 What is the four-fifths rule in AI bias auditing?

 The four-fifths rule flags potential disparate impact when a protected group’s selection rate falls below 80% of the group with the highest selection rate.
 It is the primary metric for NYC LL144 bias audits and has served as the EEOC’s standard benchmark under Title VII for decades.
 The rule does not test for statistical significance, which means small sample sizes produce misleading results.
-A subgroup with 10 candidates generates a volatile selection rate that swings between 0% and 100% based on a single hiring decision.
 Practitioners should pair the four-fifths rule with confidence interval analysis when sample sizes are small.

 Who qualifies as an independent bias auditor under LL144?

 An independent auditor under NYC LL144 is any person or entity with no financial interest in the employer using the AEDT or the vendor that developed it, apart from compensation for the audit itself [LL144 Section 20-871].
 The law does not require specific certifications, accreditations, or professional credentials.
-This definitional gap means audit quality varies significantly.
 The FAccT “Auditing the Audits” study reviewed 116 published LL144 audit reports and found wide variation in methodology, depth, and reporting standards [FAccT “Auditing the Audits,” 2025].
 When selecting an auditor, evaluate their methodology documentation, sample reports, and experience with the specific type of AI system being tested.

 How do you build an internal AI bias audit program?

 Start by inventorying all AI systems influencing employment or consequential decisions across jurisdictions.
-Map each system to applicable regulations: LL144 for NYC hiring tools, SB205 for Colorado high-risk AI, EU AI Act for systems deployed in the EU.
+Map each system to applicable regulations: LL144 for NYC hiring tools, SB 24-205 (under SB 26-189’s final framework) for Colorado high-risk AI, EU AI Act for systems deployed in the EU.
 Select fairness metrics aligned with each jurisdiction’s requirements and document the selection rationale.
-Establish a testing cadence: annual minimum for SB205, within one year before AEDT use for LL144, and continuous for EU AI Act lifecycle obligations.
+Establish a testing cadence: annual minimum for Colorado requirements, within one year before AEDT use for LL144, and continuous for EU AI Act lifecycle obligations.
 Assign program ownership with deployment stop authority.
 Use the NIST AI RMF as the organizing framework.
-It satisfies Colorado’s affirmative defense, maps to EU requirements, and provides the methodology structure for LL144 compliance.